GenkoKaradimov/SatoshisMarketplace/README.md

  16. (TODO) User can send messages to other user
  17. (TODO) User can transfer satoshis to other users
  18. (TODO) View a complete history of all transactions

+ # To Do for 1.0.1
+ 1. Change password encryption algorithm with more secured one

 ## Project Structure
 Solution contains 3 projects: